-“The early years of childhood form the basis of intelligence, personality, social behaviour, and capacity to learn and nurture oneself as an adult” (UNICEF, Early Childhood)
+“The early years of childhood form the basis of intelligence, personality, social behaviour, and capacity to learn and nurture oneself as an adult.”
+(UNICEF, Early Childhood)

 The early years is now recognised as one of the most important developmental stages.
 Research shows a clear link between adverse childhood experiences (ACEs) and poorer outcomes in later life.
-Studies into early brain development highlight the importance of positive attachment and nurture for young children.
+Studies into early brain development highlight the importance of ‘positive attachment and nurture’ for young children.

 Universal Health Visiting Pathway

 In 2015, the Scottish Government published the Universal Health Visiting Pathway.
 The Pathway aims to give young families continuity with their Health Visitor and promote prevention and earlier intervention if support is needed.
-The programme consists of 11 home visits to all families – 8 within the first year of life and 3 child health reviews between 13 months and 4-5 years.
+The programme consists of 11 home visits to all families – 8 within the first year of life, and 3 child health reviews between 13 months and 4-5 years.

 Family Nurture Approach

-Video: Family Nurture Approach animation
+Video: Family Nurture Approach Animation

-The animation describes how we are embedding the Family Nurture Approach in Fife, transforming the way we deliver services.
+This animation describes how we are embedding the Family Nurture Approach in Fife, transforming the way we deliver services.

 Video: Inside a Family Nurture Centre

-The video illustrates how we are engaging with families within our Family Nurture Centre’s in Fife, as part of a Hub approach.
-It showcases some of the parenting programmes delivered within the centres and includes feedback from parents on the difference this has made to them
+This video illustrates how we engage with families within our Family Nurture Centres as part of a Hub approach.
+It showcases some of the parenting programmes delivered within the centres and includes feedback from parents on the impact this has had.

-Early Learning and Childcare (EL&C)
+Early Learning & Childcare (ELC)

 Fife Council has 106 Early Years establishments offering a range of services for families.
 They also work with partner providers to offer a wider choice of provision to parents and carers.